G00fY2/version-compare/README.md

 =====
 Lightweight Android library to compare version strings.

-This library allows you to compare version strings easily.
-The version number can follow the SemVer convention but this library will also compare more than 3 parts (e.g. 1.0.1.22).
-Additionally common pre-release suffixes are supported.
+This library allows you to easily compare version strings.
+Versions can but do not necessarily need to follow the SemVer convention.
+Any number of version parts as well as common pre-release suffixes will be taken into account.

 Pure Java (java.util), no dependencies, very small method count.